datastax/python-driver/docs/api/cassandra/cqlengine/query.rst

 QuerySet
 --------
 QuerySet objects are typically obtained by calling :meth:`~.cassandra.cqlengine.models.Model.objects` on a model class.
-The mehtods here are used to filter, order, and constrain results.
+The methods here are used to filter, order, and constrain results.

 .. autoclass:: ModelQuerySet